 - Breakfast is served

-- Then, head to the kitchen for your hands-on Cooking Class 2 where you’ll transform your freshly found truffles into truly delicious local specialties.
-Learn how to make handmade pasta Marchigiana-style and enjoy with precious shavings of truffle, then prepare a hearty meat course.
-Lunch follows on dishes made during class – all washed down with some excellent local wine.
-You will also be treated to a wine tasting featuring wine from local winery, Fiorano.
+- After your truffle hunt, head to the kitchen for your hands-on Cooking Class 2 where you’ll transform your freshly found truffles into truly delicious local specialties along with farm-to-table ingredients.
+Learn how to make handmade pasta, Le March -style, and enjoy it with precious shavings of truffle.
+Lunch follows and includes the food prepared in the cooking class paired with local wine.

 Day Four: Check-out & Arrivederci!

 - Breakfast is served.